bisdn/bisdn.github.io/introduction_baseboxd.md

 +------------+   +
 ```

-Baseboxd is therefore an agent which, while sitting in the middle, listens for changes in the states of:
+baseboxd is therefore an agent which, while sitting in the middle, listens for changes in the states of:
 * The Switch (Openflow port state messages)
 * Linux tap interfaces (netlink messages)